Solving AAS Triangles

 To find side b we can also use The Law of Sines:

 Now we have completely solved the triangle!

 We used b/sin(B) = c/sin(C) rather than b/sin(B) = a/sin(A) for the last calculation ... why?

 There's a good reason for that.
 What if we made a mistake when finding a?
 Then our answer for b would also be wrong!

 As a rule, it is always better to use the sides and angles that are given rather than ones we've just worked out.

 First find angle A by using "angles of a triangle add to 180°":

 Now find side c by using The Law of Sines:

-Similarly we can find side a by using The Law of Sines and using the given side b = 12.6 rather than c that we just worked out:
+Similarly we can find side a by using The Law of Sines and using the given side b = 12.6 (rather than side c that we just worked out):